-- Have you established a new organizational structure and communicated it to the other forces associated with the fire?
+- Have you established a new organizational structure and communicated it to the assigned resources and support functions associated with the fire?

-- Can you control the fire with the resources available (either on the incident or soon to be on the incident) under expected conditions?
+- Can you control the fire with the resources available (either on the incident or en route) under expected conditions?

-- Have you communicated this to all personnel assigned to the incident, including new arrivals?
+- Have you communicated the plan to all personnel assigned to the incident, including new arrivals?

-- Can you see all of the fire area?
+- Can you see the entire fire area?
+Do you have lookouts posted?

 - Can you communicate with everyone on the fire and with dispatch?

-- If you are using the black, is it completely burned and without a reburn potential?
+- If you are using the black, is it completely burned and without reburn potential?

-- Are safety and the standard fire orders being followed and/or mitigated?
+- Are safety guidelines and the Standard Firefighting Orders being followed and/or mitigated?

 - Will you contain the fire before the next operational period?